jdorn/json-editor/README.md

 JSON Schema Support
 -----------------
-JSON Editor only supports a subset of the JSON Schema draft specification.
+JSON Editor supports a subset of the JSON Schema draft specification.

 The following schema types are supported: